Cumberland County, New South Wales: History

 The name Cumberland was conferred by Governor Arthur Phillip in honour of Prince Henry, Duke of Cumberland and Strathearn at a gathering to celebrate the birthday of his brother, George III, on 4 June 1788.

+The County of Cumberland is an administrative area, one of 141 counties established in the Colony of New South Wales for surveying and land title registration, and further divided into 57 parishes in 1835.
+Land division counties in NSW have little official function and are only used for land titles and geographic surveying.

+Between 1945 and 1964 the county was the basis of the city-wide County of Cumberland Planning Scheme, later superseded by a succession of state planning bodies.

-The county has been marked on maps since the start of the colony, as shown along the key on a 1789 map describing Port Jackson as being within the county of Cumberland.
+The county has been marked on maps since the start of the colony, as shown along the key on a 1789 map which describes Port Jackson as being within the county of Cumberland.
 In the nineteenth century, parts of the county were in the South and North Riding electoral districts from 1856 to 1859, which were replaced by Central Cumberland.
 There was also the Cumberland Boroughs electoral district.

 Sub-divisions

 Hundreds

 Map of Cumberland County in 1840, showing 13 hundreds and 53 parishes.
 The four smaller parishes in Sydney city are not displayed.

 There were thirteen hundreds in Cumberland County, which were published in a government gazette on 27 May 1835, but repealed on 21 January 1888.
 Unlike South Australia, the hundreds were never adopted anywhere else in New South Wales.
 The hundreds: